Orchesty/orchesty/help/control-center/overview.md

 ## Overview

-The Overview tab gives you a quick picture of what is happening across the system.
+Answers two questions at a glance: **are processes running successfully?** and **is the data throughput within limits?**

 ### Processes heatmap

-The heatmap shows process activity over time.
-Each **row** represents a topology, each **column** is a time bucket.
+The heatmap visualizes process activity over time.
+Each **row** is a topology, each **column** is a time bucket.

-- **Green cells** indicate successful processes.
-Darker green means more processes in that time slot.
+- **Green cells** -- successful processes.
+Darker green means higher volume.
-- **Red cells** indicate at least one failed process in that slot.
+- **Red cells** -- at least one failure in that slot.
+Click to drill down into the affected processes.
-- **Empty cells** (no color) mean no activity.

-Hover over a cell to see exact success and failure counts. **Click a cell** to open a processes drawer filtered to that topology and time range.

-Use the **All / Failed** toggle above the chart to switch between showing all activity or only time slots that contain failures -- useful for quickly spotting problems.
+The **All / Failed** toggle filters the view to only show time slots with failures -- useful for quickly spotting problems across many topologies.

 ### Limiter card

-Shows the current message throughput vs the configured limit.
-Green/red arrows indicate whether the actual count is below or above the maximum.
-Click **View all** to open the Limiter tab.
+Shows current message throughput vs. the configured limit.
+Indicates whether the system is operating within capacity or approaching the ceiling.

 ### Trash card

-Displays the total number of failed messages with a breakdown by topology.
-Click **View all** to navigate to the Failed Messages page.
+Total count of failed messages with a breakdown by topology.
+This is where unprocessed data accumulates and needs attention.

+## Applications

+Heatmaps grouped by application.
+Each application has its own heatmap with connectors as rows.
+This is the fastest way to spot a complete outage of an external service -- if an entire application's heatmap turns red, the service is likely down.

+## Connectors

+Performance statistics for individual connectors.
+Shows which endpoints of integrated services are failing, how long their responses take, and what errors they return (4xx, 5xx).
+Use this tab to diagnose slow or unreliable API endpoints.

+## Topologies

+Aggregated run statistics for all topologies.
+Similar to the Overview heatmap but in tabular form with filtering by last activity, run count, and status.
+Useful for finding inactive or consistently failing topologies.

+## Processes

+List of all process executions.
+The **Process Audit** drawer (audit icon on each row) shows a node-by-node execution timeline -- which nodes the data passed through, how long each step took, and where it failed.
+This is the primary tool for diagnosing individual process failures.

+## Limiter

+Controls message throughput to prevent overloading external services.
+When an application has rate limits configured, the limiter queues excess messages and delivers them within the allowed rate.
+The throughput chart shows actual volume vs. the configured maximum.